byronlong99/embedded-sql-tester/README.md

 ormliteConnectionFactory.DropAndCreateTable<Employee>();
 ```

-* Create and insert an Employee
+* Create and insert an Employee.

 ```csharp
 var employee = new Employee();